War economy: World War II

-Other Examples
+Other examples

-Armenia is another example that followed war economy principles, especially during the 2020 Nagorno-Karabakh war.
-Armenia is a small country in a blockade in the Caucasus region but still increased its military budget after 2018 reaching $640 million.
-In 2019 it was 18.8% of the total Armenian budget.
-Except mobilizing financial resources, Armenia also declared mobilization and concentrated human capital (volunteers, doctors, soldiers).
+Armenia is another example that followed war economy principles, especially during the 2020 Second Nagorno-Karabakh War.
+The small country, which is in the Caucasus, was blockaded but still increased its military budget after 2018, when it reached $640 million.
+In 2019, its military cost 18.8% of the country's total budget.
+Besides mobilizing financial resources, Armenia also declared mobilization and concentrated human capital (volunteers, doctors, and soldiers).